CLARITI-REPHRAIN/mumin.github.io/index.md

 best performing models.
 For new submissions, please email [ryan.mcconville@bristol.ac.uk](mailto:ryan.mcconville@bristol.ac.uk).

-You can also check out the following repositories (also linked to in the top menu):
+You can also check out the following MuMiN-related Github repositories:

 - [MuMiN-build](https://github.com/MuMiN-dataset/mumin-build), containing the
   source code for our Python package, `mumin`, which allows easy compilation